roojs/roobuilder/docs/node_to_nodeprop.md

 - 🔄 **TODO**: Audit codebase for unauthorized direct property writes
 - 🔄 **TODO**: Replace direct property access with setter methods where appropriate

-### Phase 6: Alter ChangeProp and modify access to Node ❌ **PENDING**
+### Phase 6: Alter ChangeProp and modify access to Node ✅ **COMPLETED**
-1. ❌ rather than serializing the changes to NodeProp in Action.ChangeProp
+1. ✅ rather than serializing the changes to NodeProp in Action.ChangeProp
- * ❌ implement a new constructor NodeBase.new_from_prop - that only copies flat values
+   * ✅ implement a new constructor NodeBase.new_from_prop - that only copies flat values
- * ❌ only serialize this node, not the full node - to prevent a big tree etc.
+   * ✅ only serialize this node, not the full node - to prevent a big tree etc.
- * ❌ this enables editing quite a few of the node prop details in one go
+   * ✅ this enables editing quite a few of the node prop details in one go
- * ❌ fix the undo call to revert the change
+   * ✅ fix the undo call to revert the change

 **Implementation Status**:
-- ❌ **CRITICAL ISSUE**: Action.ChangeProp still serializes full NodeProp objects (inefficient)
-- ❌ Need to implement NodeBase.new_from_prop constructor for flat property copying
+- ✅ **COMPLETED**: NodeBase.new_from_prop constructor implemented for flat property copying
+- ✅ **COMPLETED**: NodeProp.new_from_prop constructor calls base constructor
+- ✅ **COMPLETED**: Node.new_from_prop constructor calls base constructor
+- ✅ **COMPLETED**: Action.ChangeProp updated to use flat serialization approach
-- ❌ Store only flat property values instead of full serialization with children
+- ✅ **COMPLETED**: Only flat property values stored instead of full serialization with children
-- ❌ Fix undo mechanism to revert specific changes
+- ✅ **COMPLETED**: Undo mechanism implemented to revert specific changes
-- ❌ Support multiple property changes in single action
+- ✅ **COMPLETED**: Multiple property changes supported in single action via flat serialization

 **Implementation Details**:
 ```vala